mattjklassen/TorchAudioSplines/README.txt

 A segment is referred to as a cycle if it occurs inside a larger segment which has approximate fundamental frequency f_0, and the cycle has approximate length 1/f_0.

+Suggested tests to run:

+> python torchSpline.py

+... plots cubic spline on interval [0,1] interpolating 20 points with values in [-1,1] equal to zero at the ends and random values in between.
+Edit code to change n.

+> python wavspline.py ../audio/input.wav 200 500 20

+... computes and plots spline for audio segment from input.wav for samples 200 to 500 with n = 20 interpolation points.

-Summary of python files with brief description of each:
+Summary of python files (in alphabetical order) with brief description of each:

 1  argMaxSpec.py